dotnet/android/Documentation/project-docs/JavaJNI_Interop.md

 overrides two Java virtual methods found in the `AppCompatActivity`
 type: `OnCreateView` and `OnCreate`.
-The `DoSomething` method does not correspond to any method found in the base Java type.
+The `DoSomething` method does not correspond to any method found in the base Java type, and thus it won't be included in the JCW.

 The Java Callable Wrapper generated for the above class would look as follows (a few generated methods not relevant to the discussion have